reinka/blog/content/post/union-find.md

 This post presents a Python 3 implementation of the [union-find algorithm](https://en.wikipedia.org/wiki/Disjoint-set_data_structure) with different optimization techniques:

-1. rank and path compression
+1. path compression and union by rank
-2. size and path splitting.
+2. path splitting and union by size.

 # What is it good for?